26 Mind Blowing Esports Stats (2022)

 |Rainbow Six Siege||$6.22 million|

 Elden Ring is the most streamed game on Twitch (SullyGnome.com)

 There is some overlap between the games with the largest prize pools and the most streamed games on Twitch.
 Fortnite, VALORANT, League of Legends, and Call of Duty: Warzone each feature in both top 10 lists.

 Elden Ring was the most streamed game between February and March 2022 with 4.4 million streams.

 In total, eight different games registered over 2 million views on Twitch during this time period.

-Fortnite prize pools total over $60 million (e-Sports Earnings)
+Dota 2 cumulative prize pools total around $300 million (Esports Earnings)

 Over 1 million people streamed Counter Strike: Global Offensive in 2020 (Esports Charts)